SquadFM/Squad-Field-Manual/README.md

 - Also, avoid being spotted or being too close to enemy infantry, these can ruin a tank run.
 - Talk to command and ask for enemy armored locations helps but it is usually called out anyways for all squads to know (and marked on the map).
 Use this knowledge to guess the enemy's intent based on location (to objectives or friendly's) will aid in your survival and their death.
 - Tanks can ram and move smaller vehicles.
+- A Stryker can ram and flip a BTR provided that the BTR is also moving forward.
 - Kill infantry with HE rounds and machine guns.
 - Check your map , anything relevant will probably appear there right.
 - Use your zoom optic.